 The Top 3 winners of Barilla crowdsourcing each received a cash prize of €800:

 - Rosa Pasta from Loris Tupin, a French industrial designer from Maxilly sur Léman, is a ‘bio-dynamic’ 3D model that ‘blooms’ to turn into a rose when placed in boiling water.

 - Vortipa by Danilo Spiga and Luis Fraguarda, a product design team from Cagliari, Italy.
 Their pasta was based on the vortex pattern progression system and it looks a bit like a Christmas tree.

 - Lune, by Alessandro Carabini, an Italian product designer who works in collaborative Studio Abaco in Paris, France, submitted a full moon with craters, and he says it will “improve the interaction between pasta and sauces.”

-What other types of consumer goods products can run such campaigns?
+What other types of consumer goods products can run campaigns like Barilla crowdsourcing?
 Any ideas?